MRtrix3/mrtrix3/docs/reference/commands/dwibiascorrect.rst

     dwibiascorrect algorithm [ options ] ...

--  *algorithm*: Select the algorithm to be used to complete the script operation; additional details and options become available once an algorithm is nominated.
+-  *algorithm*: Select the algorithm to be used; additional details and options become available once an algorithm is nominated.
 Options are: ants, fsl, mtnorm

 Description
 -----------